Keynsham: Education

 State-funded schools are organised within the unitary authority of Bath and North East Somerset.
 A review of Secondary Education in Bath was started in 2007, primarily to reduce surplus provision and reduce the number of single-sex secondary schools in Bath, and to access capital funds available through the government's Building Schools for the Future programme.
-There are four primary schools in Keynsham, St John’s Primary School, Castle Primary School, Chandag (Infants and Junior schools) and St Keyna Primary School (formed when Keynsham Primary School and 150 year old Temple Primary School merged in 2007).
+There are five primary schools in Keynsham, St John's Primary School, Castle Primary School, Chandag Primary School (formerly separate Infant and Junior schools until 2023), St Keyna Primary School (formed when Keynsham Primary School and 150 year old Temple Primary School merged in 2007) and Two Rivers CofE Primary School which opened in 2019.
 There are also three secondary schools: Wellsway; Broadlands; and IKB Academy.

 Wellsway School is an 11–18, mixed comprehensive school which was established in 1971, by amalgamating Keynsham Grammar School and Wellsway County Secondary School both of which opened on a shared site in the mid-1950s.
 Most students that attend the school live in Keynsham and Saltford or the nearby villages.
 As of 2014, approximately 1335 students attend the school, ranging in age of 11–18, with 64% achieving 5 or more A-C grades at GCSE.
 Wellsway's bid for specialist school status was accepted in September 2007.
-Meaning that Wellsway School now specialises as a Sports and Science College.
-This means the School has joined the national network of specialist schools, resulting in every school in Bath and North East Somerset now having a specialism.
-A joint bid is unusual as there are only six schools in the country with a combined Sports and Science specialism.
+In 2013 it became an academy and was the founder school of Wellsway Multi Academy Trust which later rebranded itself as Futura Learning Partner in September 2021.

 Broadlands Academy became an academy in 2012.
 It has 430 students between the ages of 11 and 16 years.

 IKB Academy opened in September 2015, and has a focus on Science, Technology, Engineering, and Maths (STEM) subjects.
 It is a studio school for pupils aged 14–19, and offers GCSEs, A Levels, and BTECs, in conjunction with weekly or fortnightly work placements.

 Nearby Bath has two universities.
 The University of Bath was established in 1966.
 It is known, academically, for the physical sciences, mathematics, architecture, management and technology.
 Bath Spa University was first granted degree-awarding powers in 1992 as a university college (Bath Spa University College), before being granted university status in August 2005.
 It has schools in Art and Design, Education, English and Creative Studies, Historical and Cultural Studies, Music and the Performing Arts, and Social Sciences.
 The city contains one further education college, City of Bath College, and several sixth forms as part of both state, private, and public schools.
 In England, on average in 2006, 45.8% of pupils gained 5 grades A-C including English and Maths; for Bath and North East Somerset pupils taking GCSE at 16 it is 52.0%.
 Special needs education is provided by Three Ways School.